acidburn0zzz/yabs/README.md

 [![Build Status on 0X1A](http://0x1a.us/img/yabs-build.png)](http://0x1a.us/ci/yabs) [![Coverage Status on 0X1A](http://0x1a.us/img/yabs-coverage.png)](http://0x1a.us/ci/yabs)

-A build system for multiple architectures and operating systems.
+A C and C++ build system for multiple architectures and operating systems.
 Project files define Makefiles to be written that can be copied to a remote system or be completely built on a remote system.

 ## Status
 yabs can currently self host.
 Major things that are left to implement are:

 - [ ] Remote jobs (ssh and or git)
-- [ ] Better language detection (& add more languages)
+- [ ] Automatic language detection
 - [ ] Better distribution tarballs
 - [ ] Pre/Post scripting
 - [x] Direct building (omitting Make)

-Yabs currently only works well with C and C++ and only with certain file extensions

 ## Building